quentinchichery/levenberg-marquardt/README.md

 # Levenberg-Marquardt

-Levenberg-Marquardt method implementated in Numpy from scratch.
+Python implementation of Levenberg-Marquardt algorithm built from scratch in Numpy.

 In the example, I fit an mechanical hardening law (Hollomon) to noisy generated points: